alexpods/meteor-accounts-vk/README.md

 $ mrt add accounts-vk
 ```

 2. Configure vkontakte login service.
-You can do this using GUI or manually.
+You can do mannually or using GUI.

     **Manually**: Just add next code to your config file.
     ```js